MatteoJoliveau/dev-cms/README.md

 Jobs are resume entries.
 They are positions at companies I worked at.
 They are aligned in a timeline for better presentation.

-### Copies
+### Pages
-Static pages like `/about` and `/contacts` are customized via copies.
-These two should already be present if db seeding was run and can be customized in the admin panel.
+Static pages like `/about` and `/contacts` can be created at runtime.
+They have a name, a path and a template, which is defined using [Liquid language](https://shopify.github.io/liquid/).
+By default templates have access to all [Bulma](https://bulma.io) CSS classes and two special objects:
+- `projects`, a list of all published projects
+- `jobs`, a list of all published jobs

+Pages that are marked as `navbar: true` are automatically added to the navbar in the order defined by `navbar_order`, with `1` being the last.

 ### Dynamic configuration
 Some elements are configured via `Config` objects.
 They are key-value